ThiruFIS/javaExercise/src/site/markdown/BuildingBlocks.md

 1. Scope of variables
 2. Structure of Java Class
 3. Import Java packages
-4. components of Java such as platform independence, object orientation, encapsulation, etc

 List of topics we are going to see in Java data types are